kelu124/gbnexplore/docs/activities_ZP_UCS--DUB-B-UC2_3.md

 ---
 layout: default
-title: IREN Living Lab: Energy Flexibility and Interoperability at the Residential Scale
+title: "IREN Living Lab  Energy Flexibility and Interoperability at the Residential Scale"
 parent: ZPUCSDUBBUC2
 has_children: true
 nav_order: 235
 ---

-# IREN Living Lab: Energy Flexibility and Interoperability at the Residential Scale
+# IREN Living Lab  Energy Flexibility and Interoperability at the Residential Scale

 # Evaluation